jackdomleo7/Spring_Clean_Twitter_Bot/README.md

 #### Feature 1: Unfollow inactive accounts

 The script will automatically unfollow inactive users based on the criteria set below.
 I have made it so you can create a list of whitelisted users that will never be unfollowed (typically your friends & family or seasonal accounts like Hacktoberfest).
 Having a public list of whitelisted may be problematic, so I have a private GitHub Gist with a JSON file of an array of whitelisted users, which the script will then retrieve.

+<small>As a disclaimer, this is not a growth hacking technique, but that will help me clean up my Twitter profile.
+I don't feel I have to follow everyone who follows me and I only want to follow accounts that are active.</small>

 Criteria:
   - Someone who hasn't tweeted in 3 months